A workplace pension is essentially a savings scheme that you, your employer and the government pay into for your later life.

 We know the word 'pension' can be a turn-off.
 But it pays to get to grips with your employer's workplace pension and how it works.

-That's because the more of your income you can put away now while you’re working, the more financially comfortable you’ll be when you retire.
+That's because the more of your income you can put away now while you're working, the more financially comfortable you'll be in the future.

 Here's what else you need to know.

 All employers have to provide a workplace pension scheme.
 They should automatically enrol you in their scheme if:

 All 4 of these must apply for your employer to enrol you in their workplace pension.

 If you don't qualify for auto-enrolment, you can usually still join your workplace pension anyway if you want to.
 Your employer can't refuse.

 There are 2 main types of workplace pension: